 Bristol Bay Fishermen Injury Claims

-Maritime injury lawyer James Beard has been representing commercial fishermen injured working in Bristol Bay for nearly 30 years.
+Maritime injury lawyer James Beard of Trueb & Beard, LLC, has been representing commercial fishermen injured working in Bristol Bay for nearly 30 years.
 He is one of the Northwest’s most experienced Jones Act lawyers and has recovered millions of dollars in compensation for Alaska commercial fishermen.

 Fishing in Bristol Bay has been described as a war zone.
-The fishing is fast paced in close quarters, and your entire season must be made in a few weeks.
+The fishing is fast-paced in close quarters, and your entire season must be made in a few weeks.
 Your boat, captain and crew must all work together to ensure that no one suffers a serious injury.
 A moment’s negligence aboard a Bristol Bay gillnetter can result in a lifelong injury.
-The captain of a Bristol Bay boat should never place the value of getting a few more fish on board if it will risk his crew’s safety.
+The captain of a Bristol Bay boat should never prioritize getting a few more fish on board if it will risk his crew’s safety.
 A dream summer job can become a nightmare if the captain of your vessel is not safety conscious or if a fellow crewman is reckless.

 All boats working in Bristol Bay should have insurance to provide benefits and compensation to crewmen when they are injured.
 If you have been seriously injured, don’t trust the insurance company to treat you fairly.
 They want to pay you as little compensation as possible for your injuries; that’s how all insurance companies make their money.